Rangpur Division cricket team

-The Rangpur Division cricket team is a Bangladeshi first-class team representing the Rangpur Division, the northernmost of the seven administrative regions in Bangladesh.
+The Rangpur Division cricket team is a Bangladeshi first-class team representing the Rangpur Division, the northernmost of the eight administrative regions in Bangladesh.
 The team competes in the National Cricket League (NCL).
 Their home venue is the Rangpur Cricket Garden in Rangpur City.
-Rangpur are a recent addition to the NCL, having joined in 2011–12, and won their first title in 2014–15.
+Rangpur are a relatively recent addition to the NCL, having joined in 2011–12, and won their first title in 2014–15.
 The equivalent team in the Bangladesh Premier League (BPL) is the Rangpur Riders.